VictoriaIleanaRodriguezMora/BackEndNode/readme.md

 > Code a .js which create the tables.

 > Define a folder DB to store the SQLite3 Data Base called "ecommerce"

+### createTableProds() This method is so decoupled, but it only works to create a table of products, by the fields of the form.